ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/55-disjoint-sets-in-depth.md

 The `ParentPointerTree` class has an array where each array position corresponds to one object in some collection.
 Each array element stores the array index for its parent.
-There are two main methods to implement.
+There are two main operations to implement.
 **Union** merges two sets together, where each set corresponds to a tree. **Find** is used to find the ultimate root for a node.